-Our 9,000 students are served by five neighborhood elementary schools (Esperanza, Quartz Hill, Rancho Vista, Sundown, and Valley View), serving students in Transitional Kindergarten (TK) through 6th grade; two middle schools (Hillview and Joe Walker) which serve students in 6th, 7th, and 8th grades; and three schools (Anaverde Hills and Del Sur) which serve students from TK through 8th grade.
-Leona Valley serves kindergarten through 6th grade in-person as well as the LTIS program for students in Kindergarten through 8th grade.
-Additionally, Anaverde Hills school will begin transitioning their middle school program during the 23-24 school year to Hillview, which will eventually change their service model to TK through 6th grade.
+Our 9,000 students are served by six neighborhood elementary schools (Esperanza, Quartz Hill, Rancho Vista, Sundown, Leona Valley, and Valley View), serving students in Transitional Kindergarten (TK) through 6th grade; two middle schools (Hillview and Joe Walker) which serve students in 6th, 7th, and 8th grades; and three schools (Anaverde Hills and Del Sur) which serve students from TK through 8th grade.
+Additionally, Anaverde Hills school will begin transitioning their middle school program during the 23-24 school year to Hillview, which may eventually change their service model to TK through 6th grade.
 The remaining two schools are considered schools of choice (Gregg Anderson Academy with a STEM curricular focus and the IDEA Academy @ Cottonwood with a STEAM focus).
 Sixth grade students at Hillview and Joe Walker are members of 6th grade academies, also programs of choice.
-With the expanding student qualification and birthdate timelines, the Transitional Kindergarten program continues to increase.
+With the expanding student qualification and enrollment dates, the Transitional Kindergarten program continues to increase at elementary sites.
+Leona Valley and Gregg Anderson do not currently have a Transitional Kindergarten program.

 Within the last few years, including the time span of the COVID health crisis, the District has observed a drop in enrollment of approximately 800 students from the 2019-2020 school year.
-Some families have moved out of the area, including out of state, while others have opted to enroll their students in other programs.
+Some families have moved out of the area, including out of state, while others have opted to enroll their students in other home school programs.
 The District has operated in-person instruction for the entire 2022-2023 school year and has opened an option for a Long-Term Independent Study (LTIS) program for families that would like to continue to keep education within the home.
-The LTIS program currently educations approximately 300 students between TK and 8th grade, both general and special education students.
+The LTIS program educated approximately 300 students between TK and 8th grade, both general and special education students, in the 2022-2023 school year.
+However, the LTIS program will be collapsed in the 2023-2024 school year.

 55% of the District's students are Hispanic; 25% white; 9.7% African American; 2.4% Asian; 1.5% Filipino; 6.1% identify as two of more races; and approximately 1% other racial groups.
 Approximately 56% of students are identified as low-income; 7.6% English Learners; 2.2% foster youth; and 662 (7.2%) students meet the criteria to be considered homeless.
 The District's current Unduplicated Pupil Percentage is 58.6% for the current year and the rolling average over 3 years is 56.0%.
+1,352 (14.7%)

-1,352 (14.7%) of students receive some form of special education support, and 118 students met the District's Gifted and Talented (GATE) criteria.
+of students receive some form of special education support, and 118 students met the District's Gifted and Talented (GATE) criteria.